ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.alexa2/README.md

 * (Apollon77) 0.2.0: Automatically use different user-agents for Win32, MacOS and Linux based systems
 * (Apollon77) 0.2.0: Also support entering TuneIn-Station IDs ("s" plus 4-6 digits) to play that station

-### 0.1.x (Github only as iobroker.alexa)
-* (Apollon77) 0.1.5: Adapter disables itself on error (no cookie/no csrf in cookie/captcha needed)
-* (Apollon77) 0.1.5: Reorganized some states (delete object again please), add playerinfo section for later usage, hopefully fixed unplanned device renaming and other things
-* (Apollon77) 0.1.5: Added adapter config options to overwrite used amazon-page, user-agent and accept-language for cookie determination and
-* (Apollon77) 0.1.4: State changes are logged and only considered when ack=false!
-* (Apollon77) 0.1.3: Corrected all roles, delete objects and start again!
-* (Apollon77) 0.1.3: bluetooth connection status filled correctly initially
-* (Apollon77) 0.1.2: Library fixes and updates
-* (Apollon77) 0.1.1: Library fixes and updates

 ### 0.1.0 (2018-07-10)
 * (Apollon77) get Adapter working again, especially getting cookie and optimize refresh